-Under Kyrgyz law, recreation assets (i.e. assets used in recreation, health improvement, and tourism) may be owned by governmental and local authorities or by private individuals and legal entities.
+According to the Kyrgyz legislation , recreation assets (i.e. assets used in recreation, health improvement, and tourism) may be owned by governmental and local authorities or by individuals and legal entities.

 Restrictions on Foreign Ownership of Immovable Property

-There are no restrictions in Kyrgyz law on the right of foreign persons to acquire buildings and structures as long as they refer to non-residential assets.
+There are no restrictions in Kyrgyz legislation on the right of foreign persons to acquire buildings and structures as long as they refer to non-residential assets.

 Foreign persons may not own recreation, infrastructure or tourism assets, but they may use such assets for a maximum of 49 years subject to permission of the Kyrgyz Government and consent of Kyrgyz Parliament.

-Also, there are a number of legal restrictions on the right of foreign persons to own land in the Kyrgyz Republic.
+In addition, there are a number of legal restrictions on the right of foreign persons to own land in Kyrgyz Republic.
 A foreign person is a person who must meet one of the following: